- Blood Drives

 - Statewide Mental Health Support Line: 833-986-1919

 Individual hospitals, physicians’ offices and pharmacies may also have vaccines available to eligible populations.
 Please check their websites for additional information.
-You can find a list of providers and additional information on the Department of State Health Services (DSHS) website.

 County Vaccine Hotlines for Seniors